 Alongside this, we are witnessing a growth in European university applications.
-Pupils have also recently successful taken up places at Science Po in Paris, University of Bologna in Italy, and The Haque in the Netherlands.
+Pupils have also recently successful taken up places at Science Po in Paris, University of Bologna in Italy, and The Hague in the Netherlands.

-2020 A-Level Results
+2022 A-Level Results

-This year our pupils achieved yet another set of outstanding A-Level results, despite the enormous pressures to which they, staff and parents were subjected over the last few months.
-As always, our excellent pupils will progress to prestigious universities around the globe.
+This year our pupils achieved yet another set of outstanding A-Level results.
+As always, our excellent pupils progressed to prestigious universities around the globe.

 They will take with them not just stellar results, but also immense resilience, independence and determination; we could not be more proud of them.
-The high marks scored this year continue to build upon Brighton College Abu Dhabi's year-on-year achievements and distinguish us yet again as we head towards our tenth year here in the capital, supported by 150 years of education through our close relationship with Brighton College UK.
+The high marks scored this year continue to build upon Brighton College Abu Dhabi's year-on-year achievements and distinguish us yet again in our tenth year here in the capital, supported by 150 years of education through our close relationship with Brighton College UK.